 Al-Anon and Nar-Anon Meetings

 Al-Anon and Nar-Anon fellowship groups were established to provide moral support to the loved ones of substance dependent patients.
-During these meetings, members get the opportunity to discuss their experiences while learning from each other on how best to support someone who has completed drug rehab in Waukegan, Illinois or alcohol rehab in Waukegan, Illinois.
+During these meetings, members get the opportunity to discuss their experiences while learning from each other on how best to support someone who has completed drug rehab.
 Just like in Alcoholics Anonymous and Narcotics Anonymous, these groups use the 12-Step Program, modified for their specific role.
 By attending these meetings, members get a better understanding of substance misuse disorders and are encouraged in their own personal growth.
 Al-Anon and Nar-Anon meetings take place in and around Waukegan.

 Nicasa’s Bridge House

 3016 Grand Ave.